Do Go On - 396 - Rosemary Brown: A Musical Seance

 Absolutely.

-But this is Phillip's.
+But this is Phillips.

 It's not funny.

-But Phillip's records are still pretty funny too.
+But Phillips records are still pretty funny too.

 Yes.

-That's pretty cool.
+Oh, that's pretty cool.

 Yeah.

-and a lot of Elton John's US singles as well.
+Yeah, Spaceo do, one of the big ones and a lot of Elton John's US singles as well.

-The album contains a collection of classical pieces
+The album contains a collection of classical pieces by a number of different composers,

-and one each by Beethoven, Schubert, Brahms, Debussy, Grieg, and Schumann.
+including eight works by lists, three by Chopin, and one each by Beethoven, Schubert, Brahms, DeBussey, Greig and Schumann.

 Jess is just pausing the podcast.

-and there is an image of their logo
+She's looked up, Philip Massage on Google, and there is an image of their logo, and it is funny.

-and it is funny.
 It is funny.

-to start getting photos out the front of Philip.
+I want people visiting Melbourne to start getting photos out the front of Philip.

-Yeah.
 I think that's a reasonable request.

-It's a pilgrimage to Philip.
-That's right.
+It's a pilgrimish to Philip.

-If you come, if you go into town to see
+If you come, if you go into town to see a show at Comedy Republic, it's just around the corner.

-around the corner.
 Oh, it's so close.
-So, if you're going up

 Yeah, what do we call that?